With war nearby, US shows support for Poland on army holiday - NewsBreak

 Despite the festive atmosphere, Williams told The Associated Press that the U.S. presence was meant to deliver a message of “strength and resilience”

-“It is about deterrence, about being strong, NATO is strong, the Polish people are strong, and we are standing shoulder to shoulder with them,” he said.
+“It is about deterrence, about being strong, NATO is strong, the Polish people are strong, and we are standing shoulder to should with them,” he said.

 The holiday commemorates Poland’s victory in 1920 over Soviet Russia in the Battle of Warsaw, which stopped the Bolshevik army’s westward advance.